davidtchiu/davidtchiu.github.io/teaching/cs475/tut2/index.md

      (*ptr)--;   //decrement the content of 'days' by 1
      ```

-     Okay this is a strange one. `ptr` is first de-referenced to return the content `365`.
-The de-referenced content is then decremented to `364`.
+     Okay this is a strange one.
+Due to the parentheses, `ptr` is first de-referenced to examine the content `365`.
+The content is then decremented to `364`.
+      - This begs the question: what would `*ptr--;` do?
+This syntax would attempt to decrement the pointer to the previous memory location, before examining the contents.

-   - On **Lines 15-17**: shows that we can use the output specifier, `%p` to print an address (in hexadecimal).
+   - On **Lines 15-17**: shows that we can use the output format specifier, `%p` to print an address (in hexadecimal).

      ```c
      printf("Location of days: %p\n", &days);   // 0x458